Call Today! Free Immediate Response (818) 781-1570

 Child Abduction Legal Defenses

-Lawful custody – In some cases, our lawyers might be able to argue you had a reasonable belief you had full right to custody or visitation at the time.
+• Lawful custody – In some cases, our lawyers might be able to argue that you had a reasonable belief you had the full right to custody or visitation at the time.
 If we can show you were entitled to custody at the time of the alleged abduction, you can't be guilty.

-False accusation – It's not uncommon for an ex-spouse to falsely accuse the other parent of child abduction or other crimes in order to gain an advantage in a bitter child custody battle.
-Our attorneys might be able to prove you were falsely accused or wrongfully arrested, or there is insufficient evidence to convict you of child adduction.
+• False accusation – It's not uncommon for an ex-spouse to falsely accuse the other parent of child abduction or other crimes in order to gain an advantage in a bitter child custody battle.
+Our attorneys might be able to prove you were falsely accused or wrongfully arrested, or there is insufficient evidence to convict you of child abduction.

 Real Case Example of Child Abduction